hallowauth/hallow/README.md

 set which principals are allowed for which users on the system.

-`TrustedUserCAKeys` is a list of SSH Public Keys in the `authorized_keys` format, seperated by newlines.
+`TrustedUserCAKeys` is a list of SSH Public Keys in the `authorized_keys` format, separated by newlines.
 This file should contain Hallow's KMS Public Key in SSH format.

 `AuthorizedPrincipalsFile` is a list of principals that are allowed to